Are you in your best shape?

-It’s the sensation of knowing you pushed yourself just hard enough – not to the point of injury or sickness, but hard enough so that you’re certain it will create unquestionable and positive results and help you move toward your best shape yet.
+It’s the sensation of knowing you pushed yourself just hard enough – not to the point of injury or sickness, but hard enough so that you’re confident it will create unquestionably positive results and help you move toward your best shape yet.

-Remember, when you are in your tip-top condition, there is a powerful physical feeling that goes along with it.
+Remember, when you are in tip-top condition, a powerful physical feeling goes along with it.

-If you’d like to experience more great workouts, then it’s vital that you understand that achieving your fitness goals is not just about having access to new information about the latest exercises.
+Suppose you’d like to experience more great workouts.
+In that case, you must understand that achieving your fitness goals is not just about having access to new information about the latest exercise moves.
 Excellent fitness results hinge on your having access to:

 - daily inspiration

-Regarding accountability, it can helpful to have a workout buddy, or even a fitness coach, sometimes.
+Regarding accountability, it can be helpful to have a workout buddy or even a fitness coach sometimes.

-An accountability partner is someone who helps to shake things up, breathe new life into your workouts, make things more fun, more challenging and – most importantly – someone to share your goals with out loud.
+An accountability partner is someone who helps to shake things up, breathe new life into your workouts, make things more fun and more challenging, and – most importantly – someone with whom to share your goals out loud.

 7. Appreciate that Your Brain Needs a Dependable Gatekeeper

-What you think, feel, and believe makes a difference on your health.
+What you think, feel, and believe makes a difference in your health.

 I strongly encourage you to be careful what you watch on television, who you speak to, and what you speak about.